-That leaves inside information as the big obstacle to a wellfunctioning health-care system.
+That leaves inside information as the big obstacle to a well-functioning health-care system.
 The economic analysis we've done suggests that government provision is ineffective because decision making is out of patients' hands, and resources are rationed by political processes.
 Meanwhile, the overwhelming problem for the market provision of medical care is inside information, and more specifically its tendency to destroy insurance markets.

 This diagnosis suggests a two-part keyhole treatment.
-The first part is to ensure the widespread availability of information: it should be easy to get a second opinion, easy to call a help-line, and easy to libraries, information from clinics. the Internet. aet even supermarkets.
+The first part is to ensure the widespread availability of information: it should be easy to get a second opinion, easy to call a help-line, and easy to get information from libraries, clinics, the Internet, even supermarkets.
 In the United Kingdom, people do not pay much attention to this information because doctors make the decisions.
 If we were asked to take responsibility for our own medical care we would pay much closer attention, and many more resources (public and private) would respond to our demands to know more.